Last updated on December 28th, 2020 at 04:09 pm

 –Drink water!
 Water is a natural expectorant.
 If you live in a dry climate, water is even more important!
 (See my Dry Sinus Post for more information.)

 –Irrigate, irrigate, irrigate!
 Using a neti pot to irrigate your sinuses removes mucus.
-Plain and simple.
+Simple.
 If you are not irrigating, you’re denying yourself an EASY remedy to help your body eliminate unwanted mucus.
 But BE SMART!
 Use distilled water!
 (4, 5)

 –Take the amino acid N-Acetyl-L-Cysteine (NAC) instead of Mucinex!
 Studies have proven that NAC is much more powerful and safer than Guaifenesin (brand name Mucinex) at thinning mucus production!
 I can thank my mother’s research into my father’s severe COPD for this little gem.
-It has even been tested (and proven) to elevate symptoms of cystic fibrosis.
+It tests (and proves) to elevate symptoms of cystic fibrosis.
 I take it, and it WORKS!

 Reduce Histamine Response